LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/2_Non-finite Clause/4_Syntactic function4.md

 ## noun + *ed* relative clause

 1. Descriptions
-   - Noun + *ed* passive relative clauses exist to modify the noun phrase to provide additional information about the noun.
+   - Noun + *ed* passive relative clauses modify the noun phrase to provide additional information about the noun.
    - Introduced by a verb in **past** participle form (e.g *donated*, *created*, *espoused*).
        - Some verbs are irregular, such as see (*seen*), write (*written*), or sing (*sung*).
    - Most frequent in academic prose compared to other registers.